mozman/ezdxf/docs/source/concepts/units.rst

 24  US Survey Mile
 === ===============

+See also enumeration :class:`ezdxf.enums.InsertUnits`.

 $MEASUREMENT
 ------------

-The header variable $MEASUREMENT controls whether the current drawing uses imperial or metric hatch pattern and linetype files, this setting is not applied correct in `ezdxf` yet, but will be fixed in the future:
+The header variable $MEASUREMENT controls whether the current drawing uses imperial or metric hatch pattern and linetype files:

 This setting is independent from $INSUNITS, it is possible to set the drawing units to inch and use metric linetypes and hatch pattern.

-In BricsCAD the base scaling of the linetypes is only depending from the
+In BricsCAD the base scaling of linetypes and hatch pattern is defined by the $MEASUREMENT value, the value of $INSUNITS is ignored.
-$MEASUREMENT value, is not relevant if $INSUNITS is meter, centimeter, millimeter, ... and so on and the same is valid for hatch pattern.

-.. versionchanged:: 0.17.2

-    added an enumeration :class:`ezdxf.enums.Measurement`

 .. code-block:: python